Coal River (Tasmania)

-Coal River is a river in southern Tasmania.
-With headwaters near Tunnack, it flows through the Coal River Valley and the town of Richmond, and empties into Pitt Water.
-In Richmond, the river is crossed by the historically significant Richmond Bridge, the oldest bridge built in Australia that is still in use.
+The Coal River is a perennial river in southern Tasmania, Australia.
+Its headwaters rise near Tunnack, and it flows through the Coal River Valley and the town of Richmond, and empties into the Pitt Water.

+In Richmond, the river is crossed by the historically significant Richmond Bridge, built in 1825, the oldest bridge built in Australia in current use.

+Course and features

+The Coal River rises on the hills east of Tunnack, at an elevation of c.
+915 m AHD, and winds its way south through undulating terrain before being impounded at the Craigbourne Dam.
+From there the regulated river flows south through the Coal River Valley, accepting unregulated inflows from its two main tributaries, the Native Hut and White Kangaroo rivulets, before flowing through Richmond and into Pitt Water at Penna, where the ground is marshy in places, at an elevation of 6 m AHD.

+The river is approximately 80 km long, north to south, (Note: An earlier source estimated that the river was 56 km long.) and the catchment area is approximately 780 km2.
+(Note: Another source estimated that the catchment area was 540 km2.)
+The Coal River catchment is one of the driest catchments in Tasmania, with annual rainfall averaging from 500 to 700 mm across the catchment.

+Since 1992, irrigators have drawn water from the Coal River to feed the Daisy Banks Dam, part of the South East Irrigation Scheme, that is delivered throughout the district by approximately 30 km of pipelines, for use in the Coal River Valley.

+Nature reserve

-Under the Nature Conservation Act of 2002 a part of Pitt Water was declared a nature reserve.
+Under the Tasmanian Nature Conservation Act (2002), a part of the Pitt Water was declared a nature reserve.
 The reserve is partially contained within the Pitt Water-Orielton Lagoon Ramsar Site, which, in 1983, was listed as a wetland of international importance under the Ramsar convention.
-The reserve is the habitat of migratory and resident birds, is a nursery of marine life and is an important estuarine ecosystem, and includes many unique species.
+The reserve is part of the South Arm Important Bird Area that forms a habitat of migratory and resident birds, is a nursery of marine life, and is an important estuarine ecosystem, and includes many unique species.